zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/tutorials/Win Conditions.md

 > - **Team up:** Work with other players to achieve victory.
 > - **Lose conditions:** If you fail, you might lose your progress or even the game.

-There are a few simple win conditions that could be implemented in the FPS game being developed:
-- Kill all enemies
-- Run out of time.

 # Kill All Enemies